 |Engine||Dongfeng Cummins ISDe230-41|

-The Sunlong SLK6121UF14H is a rear-engined single-decker hybrid bus built by Sunlong Bus in China.
-The chassis is derived from the SLK6111 line of urban city buses, with the addition of a hybrid drive system.
+The Sunlong SLK6121UF14H is a rear-engined single-deck hybrid city bus built by Chinese manufacturer Sunlong Bus.
+The chassis is derived from the SLK6111 line of urban city buses, with the addition of a hybrid drive system developed by Eaton.

 SBS Transit acquired two units in 2010 for demonstration purposes.
-They were laid up after their one-year trial period and sold to other operators.
+They were taken out of service after their one-year trial period and sold to other operators.

 The bus relies on a parallel hybrid system, running on both diesel and electricity, which achieves up to 30% fuel savings.
 By using electricity to power the bus during periods of high energy demand, less strain is put on the combustion engine, hence lowering fuel consumption and emissions.

 Electricity is generated during cruising and regenerative braking, and stored in four Lithium-ion batteries.
 The energy in the batteries is released to assist the engine in powering the vehicle.
 Hence, the engine is less strained while accelerating or going up hills, reducing fuel consumption.

 The bus uses a parallel hybrid system that is developed by Eaton Corporation of the United States, where a motor/generator is used to convert the electrical energy into mechanical energy and vice versa.

 Introduced in 2010, a similar diesel-electric hybrid bus was trialled by SMRT Buses, with a Zhongtong LCK6121GHEV bus introduced the following year (SMB137A).